 The consolidated financial statements of the University are prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") for non-profit organizations.
-The consolidated statement of activities presents the financial activities by type of net assets related to the reporting periods.
+The consolidated statement of activities presents the activities by function and type of net assets related to the reporting periods.